esonn/ferret/README.md

     > cd src
     > make

-to build the executable 'uhferret'.
+to build the executable 'ferret'.

-Ferret is known to compile on Linux (using GTK2) and Windows (using mingw) - it is believed to compile on Mac OSX, but this is untested.
+Ferret is known to compile on Linux (using GTK2) and Windows (using mingw) - it is believed to compile on MacOS, but this is untested.

 ## Use ##

-Start 'uhferret' to run the program.
+Start 'ferret' to run the program.
 The graphical interface leads the user through the three main stages:

 1. select files to analyse, using your computer's file browser